SallaApp/passport-strategy/README.md

 ## Refreshing a Token

-Refresh tokens can be received by calling API.refreshToken() function, which returns a Promies.
+Refresh tokens can be received by calling SallaAPI.refreshToken() function, which returns a Promies.

 ```javascript
 const SallaAPI = require("passport-salla");